Alfred Morrison

-Alfred Morrison (1821 – 22 December 1897) was an English collector, known for his interest in works of art, autographs and manuscripts.
+Alfred Morrison (1821 – 22 December 1897) was an English politician and collector, known for his interest in works of art, autographs and manuscripts.
+He was High Sheriff of Wiltshire.

-Life
+Early life

-The second son of James Morrison (1790–1857) the textile businessman, he inherited from his father a large fortune.
-He went to the University of Edinburgh, and spent a student year at Trinity College, Cambridge, travelled, and later unsuccessfully stood for parliament.
+Morrison was born in 1821.
+He was the second son of James Morrison (1790–1857), the textile businessman.
+He went to the University of Edinburgh, and spent a student year at Trinity College, Cambridge and travelled.

+Career

+When his father died in 1857, Morrison inherited his father's large fortune.
 Morrison was High Sheriff of Wiltshire in 1857.
-He died at Fonthill Gifford, Wiltshire, on 22 December 1897, at the age of 76.
+He later unsuccessfully stood for parliament.